Rishi Prabhakar: Personal life

-Rishi Prabhakar was born on 1948 in India and lived with his family in the city of Bangalore.
+Rishi Prabhakar was born in 1948 in India and lived with his family in the city of Bangalore.

-Prabhakar pursued his studies in Aeronautical Engineering at Bangalore University and further pursued his masters in management at Western Ontario University, Ottawa, Canada on a full scholarship, where he acquired Canadian Citizenship.
-He was also a Computer scientist.
+Prabhakar pursued his studies in aeronautical engineering at Bangalore University and further pursued his masters in management at Western Ontario University, Ottawa, Canada, on a full scholarship, where he acquired Canadian citizenship.
+He was also a computer scientist.

 In 1999, Prabhakar married the entrepreneur Smita Ubale, later to be known as Arundhati Ma.
-They were married for a span of 15 years until Prabhakar's demise in 2014.
+They were married for a span of 15 years until Prabhakar's death in 2014.

-Prabhakar and Arundhati Ma were blessed with a son, Siddhant, born in the year 2000 who is currently pursuing his higher education at FLAME University, Pune.
+Prabhakar and Arundhati Ma have a son, Siddhant, born in 2000, who pursued his higher education at FLAME University, Pune.
+He is now self-employed and works for various social causes.

 Since Prabhakar's demise, Arundhati Ma, Siddhant, and his mother, Srimati Ramadevi, along with his key disciple Manoj Lekhi, have been playing an active role in Prabhakar's organisation, Rishi Samskruti Vidya Kendra.

 Rishi Samskruti Vidya Kendra

-Prabhakar's Organisation, Rishi Samskruti Vidya Kendra(RSVK) is a registered trust under Indian Law.
-RSVK came into existence in the year 1982, with Prabhakar as a founder trustee alongside his mother and a few other individuals.
+Prabhakar's organisation, Rishi Samskruti Vidya Kendra (RSVK) is a registered trust under Indian Law.
+RSVK came into existence in 1982, with Prabhakar as a founder trustee alongside his mother and a few other individuals.

 The Organisation is dedicated to the promotion of Prabhakar's knowledge, and ever since his demise, it has been looked after by a group of CORE individuals, including his family and disciples from all over India.

+Jaggi Vasudev, now known as Sadhguru, learned yoga from Rishi Prabhakar, then taught it at the same organization before starting Isha Yoga.